 If there are two thing that Americans love, it’s hitting the open road in our cars, and texting people on our phone so we don’t have to actually talk to them.

 These two things don’t mix.
 In the back of our minds, we know they don’t mix.
 But for some reason we just can’t stop texting and driving.
 Taking your eyes off the road for even a few seconds can be dangerous, and we’re busy texting our entire contact list while barrelling down the road in a few tons of glass and metal like it’s no big deal.
+And not only does safe driving save lives—it can also save lots on your car insurance.

 Luckily, the same technology that’s distracting us can be used to help us focus on the road instead of our phones.